Hybrid Trust

 The income tax, capital gains tax and asset protection attached to hybrid trusts means that they are often the preferred method of structuring a business or investment activity.
 This is particularly where more than one un-related party is involved: for example, two separate family groups who are buying a commercial property together.

-• Income and Capital Gains taxed in the hands of beneficiaries
+• Income and Capital Gains Taxation: Income and capital gains are taxed in the hands of the beneficiaries, which can be beneficial if they are on lower tax rates.

-• Benefits / income can be passed to beneficiaries without change in ownership of the investments
+• Passing Benefits Without Ownership Change: Benefits or income can be distributed to beneficiaries without altering the ownership of the underlying investments, maintaining stability and control.

-• Confidentiality of information as there is no statutory disclosure requirements
+• Confidentiality: Hybrid Trusts offer a high degree of confidentiality, as there are no statutory disclosure requirements for the beneficiaries.

-• Careful structuring required for negatively geared investments as Capital and Revenue losses could get quarantined in the Trust;
+• Complex Structuring for Negatively Geared Investments: Careful structuring is required for negatively geared investments, as capital and revenue losses could be quarantined within the trust.

-• When grossed up dividends are less than net losses from other sources, the refundable franking credit is lost and the carry forward losses are reduced by the amount of franking credit lost.
+• Franking Credit Issues: When grossed-up dividends are less than net losses from other sources, refundable franking credits can be lost, and carry-forward losses may be reduced by the amount of franking credits lost.

 The ATO issued a Tax Determination against these Trusts used for property investment.
 Refer to our Property Investors Trust (PIT) which has an Approved Product Ruling from the ATO for property investments.